Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Refusing to take a chemical test after a lawful DUI arrest can result in significant consequences.

-According to the information provided, the DMV may suspend your driver's license for one year if you refuse a chemical test.
+The DMV may suspend your driver's license for one year if you refuse a chemical test.
 The speaker also notes that drivers in this situation may not qualify for a temporary or restricted license during that suspension period.

 Driving While Your License Is Suspended